jmcgrath207/AnsibleOfflinePython3Install/README.md

 ### ensure packages are installed on Host systems ###
 #### Note: Python will not compile and pip will not install without these packages
-Yum Based: sudo yum install openssl-devel gcc -y Apt-get based: apt-get install libssl-dev openssl gcc -y
+Yum Based: sudo yum install openssl-devel gcc rsync -y Apt-get based: apt-get install libssl-dev openssl gcc rsync -y